Lake Chad: Ecology

 Part of the Chad Basin is located within the Chad Basin National Park in Nigeria, and the country and Cameroon have established the Lake Chad Ramsar Wetland with a total area of 8225 km2.

 Plantlife

 The wetland plants in the south mainly include cyperus papyrus, etc. Reeds mainly grow in the north where the salinity is high, and the floating plant pistia sometimes covers large areas of open water.
+Changing patterns of land use and progressive degradation have reduced diversity and resulted in a more open woodland increasingly composed of species adapted to reduced moisture.
 Plants such as hyparrhenia rufa grow on the shores of lakes with long floods in the south.
 The area of permanent vegetation has increased from about 3800 km2 in 2000 to about 5200 km2 in 2020 as water levels have dropped and temperatures have increased.
 The surrounding dense woodland has been converted to open forest with acacias, baobabs, palms and Indian jujube.

 Birds

 The lake has been designated an Important Bird Area (IBA) by BirdLife International.
 It is permanently or seasonally inhabited by hundreds of species of birds such as northern shoveler, Egyptian goose and marabou stork.
 It is an important wintering ground for European anatidae and wading birds.
 There are raptors such as steppe eagle and booted eagle on the lakeshore, and more than one million ruff can be observed on the lake at one time.